 These women were entrepreneurial.
 They formed a small business utilizing their skills in making earrings, bracelets and beaded necklaces.
 In a short time, they made enough profit to purchase the new solar panels!

-They used their business to provide a sustainable and essential answer the needs of the children.
+They used their business to provide a sustainable and essential answer to the needs of the children.
 The same spirit of enterprise that allowed the women to buy a solar panel system in their own city in the first place.
 Africa has been experiencing a surge in solar energy, with local companies finding more and more people willing to buy.

 The long process of restoring a nation starts with small steps that restore childhoods.
 Orphans and widows are often made most vulnerable by the poverty caused by lack of electricity and other necessities, in this case, they were among the first to benefit from this new development!